Tasmanians win big at 2019 National Veteran Golfers Championship in Launceston

 Major sponsor Regis Aged Care have signalled their ongoing investment and support of veteran golfers by coming on board to host two championship events for veteran golfers in 2020.

-More than 600 golfers contested the AVGU Golf National Championships when they were hosted in Port Stephens in 2018 and the popularity of this event will see a (non AVGU) national veterans event played in the area from 21 to 25 April 2020.
+More than 600 golfers contested the AVGU Golf National Championships when they were hosted in Port Stephens in 2018 and the popularity of this event will see Go Golfing host a (non AVGU) veterans event in the area from 21 to 25 April 2020.

 A grade golfers will contest stroke and stableford, while B and C grade will be a stableford competition.
 Pacific Dunes, Horizons and Nelson Bay will again combine to provide a premium playing experience while the attractions of Nelson Bay will ensure there is plenty to enjoy when not on the course.
 The lure of the Hunter Valley’s premium wines and the opportunity to play at top ranking Cypress Lakes and The Vintage resort courses will make this a popular holiday extension.